Badgerati/Pode/docs/Tutorials/Caching.md

 }
 ```

-All new cached items will use this TTL by default, unless the one is explicitly specified on [`Set-PodeCache`](../../Functions/Caching/Set-PodeCache) using the `-Ttl` parameter.
+All new cached items will use this TTL by default unless the one is explicitly specified on [`Set-PodeCache`](../../Functions/Caching/Set-PodeCache) using the `-Ttl` parameter.

 ## Custom Storage

 The inbuilt storage used by Pode is a simple in-memory synchronized hashtable, if you're running multiple instances of your Pode server then you'll have multiple caches as well - potentially with different values for the keys.

-You can setup custom storage devices for your cached values using [`Add-PodeCacheStorage`](../../Functions/Caching/Add-PodeCacheStorage) - you can also setup multiple different storages, and specify where certain items should be cached using the `-Storage` parameter on `Get-PodeCache` and `Set-PodeCache`.
+You can set up custom storage devices for your cached values using [`Add-PodeCacheStorage`](../../Functions/Caching/Add-PodeCacheStorage) - you can also set up multiple different storages, and specify where certain items should be cached using the `-Storage` parameter on `Get-PodeCache` and `Set-PodeCache`.

 When setting up a new cache storage, you are required to specific a series of scriptblocks for: